-Did you know that private placement investments have grown significantly in recent years?
-According to a report by Forbes, private placements raised over $4.6 trillion in capital globally in 2019 alone.
-This staggering figure highlights the immense potential and popularity of private placement investing.
+Did you realize that private placement investments have experienced substantial growth in recent years?
+As per a report by Forbes, private placements raised over $4.6 trillion in capital worldwide in 2019 alone.
+This impressive number demonstrates the great potential and popularity of private placement investing.

 Private placement investing with a self-directed Individual Retirement Account (IRA) offers individuals the opportunity to diversify their retirement portfolio and explore alternative investment options beyond traditional assets.
 In this article, we will delve into the ins and outs of private placement investing with a self-directed IRA, discussing the benefits, rules, considerations, and steps involved.